 Subscription-Based Pricing Strategy

-Subscription-based pricing is a pricing structure that allows customers to subscribe to a business’s products or services for an established period of time, usually monthly to annually, for a specific price.
+Subscription-based pricing strategies allow customers to subscribe to a business’s products or services for an established period of time, usually monthly to annually, for a specific price.
 Often used in SaaS-based companies, access to the products or services is understood and agreed upon up front.

 There are several types of subscription-based pricing models, including: